 - AP Course Ledger - a free tool that gives enrollment professionals access to an electronic file containing the complete database of authorized AP courses.
 This file can be used when considering admissions criteria and developing data-driven credit and placement policies.

 Most colleges and universities use AP as a factor in evaluating candidates for admission.
+Two-thirds of admissions and enrollment leadership indicate that AP courses are extremely or very helpful in evaluating candidates for admission.
 AP gives:

 - Consistency: As a nationally recognized program that includes a standardized assessment of knowledge and skills, AP offers a consistent measure of academic achievement.